-Sarah is an award-winning and Billboard charting singer/songwriter and harpist who lives in the Dallas area.
-Sarah performs primarily on harp, but also plays piano, violin and baritone ukulele.
-She sings in Irish, Scottish Gaelic, Welsh, Italian and English.
-Recent performance venues include: North Texas Irish Festival, Sherwood Forest Faire (Austin), The Celt (McKinney), Trinity Hall (Dallas), Kimbellfest: Scotland, ZMR Music Awards (New Orleans), Texas Scottish Festival & Highland Games, and various weddings and private events.
+Sarah specializes in Celtic and folk music on Irish (lever) harp, which is smaller than a pedal harp.
+Although she performs primarily on harp, she also plays piano, violin, and baritone ukulele.
+Sarah sings in Irish, Scottish Gaelic, Welsh, and English.
+Recent performance venues include: North Texas Irish Festival, Sherwood Forest Faire (Austin), The Celt (McKinney), Trinity Hall (Dallas), Kimbellfest: Scotland, ZMR Music Awards (New Orleans), Lone Star Wine Cellars, Embassy Suites (Denton), Texas Scottish Festival & Highland Games, Allen Civic Auditorium, and various private events.

 Price Range: Contact for rates